 - Base of the Pro Quality Pole is bigger in circumference than the XPert pole.

-- The Chrome Pro Quality Pole parts screw together during installation.
+- The PFD Chrome Pro Quality Pole parts screw together during installation.
 The XPert X Pole parts are held together with X Joints and requires the use additional hex screws.
 X Joints are supposed to increase the stability and strength of the dance pole for a longer life span and better durability.
 The X Joints are stronger and can handle a more horizontal impact than the screw together type poles by far.
-No dance pole is designed to handle horizontal impact but spinning on a pole does strain the joints in the middle of the pole.
-When you compare these too types of joints, X Poles X Joints are the strongest available on the market that I know of.
+NO dance pole is designed to handle horizontal impact but spinning on a pole does strain the joints in the middle of the pole.
+The PDF Chrome Pro Quality Dance pole does have a solid screw together joint (a stability feature most other screw together types pole DON’T have), but, when you compare these too types of joints, X Poles X Joints are the strongest available on the market that I know of.

 - Both have good quality chrome electroplating that won’t peel off, crack, or chip, however the XPert model is better quality.
 The chrome of BOTH poles can get surface scratches if abused, however minor surface scratches rarely affect the feel of the chrome when dancing on it.
 The XPert model poles’ electroplating will hold up longer and resist scratching better than the Pro Quality Pole.

 - The Pro Quality Pole has a max height of 10′ 2″ (which can be achieved with a single 500mm extension).
-The X Pole XPert model can reach heights as high as 14ft 3″ with extra extensions, ceiling mounts, and x joints.
-SIDE NOTE** While the XPert standard kit can reach up to 14ft high, it will be with TREMENDOUS FLEX (which made me uncomfortable using it).
-For this reason, we recommend (and so does X Pole) that you switch to an XPert Build-A Pole for taller ceiling heights in that range.
+The X Pole XPert model can reach heights as high as 11ft 1″ with extra extensions, ceiling mounts, and x joints.
+SIDE NOTE** If you want a pole taller than 11’1″ we recommend that you switch to an XPert Build-A Pole for taller ceiling heights in that range.

 I hope this brief summary helps your buying decision.